Your Complete Guide to the New 6-Month Mandatory Diploma Internship: Rules, Timelines, and How to Succeed

 The last phase of your internship is your chance to go from being a “trainee” to a “potential employee.”
 Simply completing your assigned tasks meets expectations.
 To get a job offer (a Pre-Placement Offer or PPO), you need to exceed expectations by adding real value.

-The best way to add value is to take initiative on a small, focused project that solves a real problem for your team.
+The best way to add value and differentiate yourself is to take initiative on a small, focused project that solves a real problem for your team.
+This shifts your role from a temporary helper who consumes resources to a valuable contributor who creates solutions.
 Observe the daily work for a few weeks, find a small inefficiency, and propose a simple solution to your manager.

 What a Good Completion Certificate Includes